+The Gessinger family has been making wine in the Mosel since 1680.
 Current owner & winemaker is Albert Gessinger, with involvement from his daughter, Sarah.
-The family is original yfrom Trentino-Alto Adige.
+The family is originally from Trentino-Alto Adige.

-The Estate consists of 8 acres or 3.2 hectares.
-The plantings are broken down as follows: 80% Riesling, 15% Spatburgunder (Pinot Noir), 5% Dornfelder (new red wine clone developed in 1956).
-All of their white wines are 100% Riesling planted on Devon Slate (best soil type of the area).
+The Estate consists of 8 acres (3.2 hectares), planted to 80% Riesling, 15% Spatburgunder (Pinot Noir), and 5% Dornfelder (new red wine clone developed in 1956).
+All of their white wines are 100% Riesling planted on Devon Slate.

 Gessinger’s production is quite small, at less than 2,000 cases.
 Weingut Gessinger joined the Bernkasteler Ring in 1899.